-In honour of International Women’s Day, which we celebrated a couple of weeks ago, I am going to trace the emergence of female pianists and pedagogues throughout the 19th and 20th centuries up to the present day.
-I have always been fascinated by gender topics such as this, particularly the gradual change from amateur to professional status of piano teachers.
+In honour of International Women’s Day, which we celebrated a couple of weeks ago, I am going to trace the emergence of female pianists and pedagogues throughout the Nineteenth and Twentieth centuries up to the present day.
+I’ve always been fascinated by gender topics such as this, particularly the gradual change from amateur to professional status of piano teachers.

-An abundance of female piano teachers existed even in the early 19th century, mainly due to the art of piano playing being seen as a prerequisite for well educated young ladies during the 19th and early 20th century.
-Many well bred young women taught the piano before getting married and whilst most were amateur teachers, a trend for piano teaching began amongst women which still continues to this day.
+An abundance of female piano teachers existed even in the early Nineteenth century, mainly due to the art of piano playing being seen as a prerequisite for well-educated young ladies during the Nineteenth and early Twentieth century.
+Many well-bred young women taught the piano before getting married and whilst most were amateur teachers, a trend for piano teaching began amongst women which still continues to this day.

 Concert pianists and piano professors at conservatoires or universities have not been so successfully represented.
-During the 19th century there were a handful of British female concert pianists; a few taught as well as performed.
-Increasingly, however, a growing number of women became accomplished concert pianists and held teaching posts at conservatoires; they were able to sustain careers as pianists and pedogogues which would simply not have been possible 100 years earlier.
+During the Nineteenth century, there were a handful of British female concert pianists; a few taught as well as performed.
+Increasingly, however, a growing number of women became accomplished concert pianists and held teaching posts at conservatoires; they were able to sustain careers as pianists and pedagogues which would simply not have been possible 100 years earlier.

 I will kick-off today with a brief resume of the first important British female pianist and teacher, Lucy Anderson.
 Anderson (1797-1878) was the most eminent female English pianist of the early Victorian era.
 Born in Bath, her parents were both musicians; her father John was described as a ‘Professor of Music’ and her sister Fanny was also a piano teacher.
 Lucy Philpot married violinist George Anderson in 1820.